jifenglinglan/AlzPreFunction/README.md

 <!-- badges: end -->

 This R package was developed for predicting Alzheimer’s disease risk.
-You can find our dataset at:<https://www.kaggle.com/dsv/8668279>

 Based on a Kaggle bioinformatics dataset,we developed seven machine learning models and one deep learning model.
-The champion model is LightGBM (AUC = 0.937), which showed superior performance and robustness compared to the contrast model Elastic Net (AUC = 0.899).As a result,we choose to use LightGBM.
+The champion model is LightGBM (AUC = 0.884), which showed superior performance and robustness compared to the contrast model Elastic Net (AUC = 0.825).As a result,we choose to use LightGBM.

 The package implements the trained LightGBM model with necessary data